 - Set/UnSet as Target Sets or clears the selected file as the target to store new constraints created in the I/O Editor tool.
 Newly created constraints only go into the target constraint file.
-Only one file can be set as target. - Open in Text Editor Opens the selected constraint file in the Libero Text Editor. - Clone Copies the file to a file with a different name.
-The original file name and its content remain intact. - Rename Renames the file to a different name. - Copy File Path Copies the file path to the clipboard. - Delete From Project and Disk Deletes the file from the project and from the disk. - Unlink: Copy file locally Removes the link and copies the file into the <Project\location>\constraint \io folder.
-This selection is available only for linked constraints files.
+Only one file can be set as target.
+This option is not available for linked files. - Open in Text Editor Opens the selected constraint file in the Libero Text Editor.

+- Clone Copies the file to a file with a different name.
+The original file name and its content remain intact.
+This option is not available for linked files. - Rename Renames the file to a different name.
+This option is not available for linked files. - Copy File Path Copies the file path to the clipboard. - Delete Deletes the file from the project and from the disk.
+This option is not available for linked files. - Unlink Removes the linked file from the project.
+The original file is untouched.
+This option is only available for linked files. - Unlink: Copy file locally Removes the link and copies the file into the <Project_location>\constraint\io folder.
+This option is only available for linked files.